 Trail System

 A system offers a combination of trail types to meet diverse recreational needs.
-Trail systems often have line trails, connectors, spurs, and easy loop trails.
+Trail systems often have line trails with connectors, spurs, and easy loops.
 Typically, there are also multiple trailheads.

 Specialized